echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 `ssh root@192.168.128.3`
 `root`

-* At this step, the power supply of the kit is still not power on (if you power it up, you will hear the motor whistle).
+* At this step, the power supply of the kit is still not power on (if you power it up, you will hear the motor whistle, turn it off).
 Launch the code on the Redpitaya (enter ./probe or ./default_probe on you terminal) and when it write 'buffer length = 1689' (1689 is for the default_probe, if you have changed the settings, it may be another number) kill it by pressing CTRL+C. Now you can power up the kit (the motor will not whistle like this).
 We recommand to proceed like this because if not the motor may consume a lot of power and have a short-circuit behavior.

-* Lanuch once again the code (by entering ./default_probe on your terminal).
+* Launch once again the code (by entering ./default_probe on your terminal).
 The motor will turn till it comes on the mechanical stop at knock on it (don't worry it's normal).
 Then it will turn in the other side to reach the beginning of the sweeping zone and make the sweeping movement.

 * When you want to stop press CTRL+C, to quit the ssh connection just enter exit in your terminal.

-# Display
+## Display

-## Android app
+### Android app

 Connect your smartphone to the redpitaya wireless (pass: redpitaya) and launch the echOpen app.
 And it's done, the echographic image must appear on your smartphone.

-## Computer display (for linux only)
+### Computer display (for linux only)

 One can also use the C software provided in ./src repo.
 This softs used are based on [gnuplot_i](http://ndevilla.free.fr/gnuplot/) tool, tuned for our uses.
 All the sources are provided here so one can modify them if desire.